 - Hoverboards were originally invented in 2013 by Shane Chen.

 - Hoverboards were temporarily banned in 2015 due to safety concerns.

 - The most common injuries associated with riding hoverboards are fractures, dislocations, and sprains.

 - It’s estimated that approximately 25,000 hoverboard-related injuries occurred between 2015 and 2018.

 - Hoverboards typically have a top speed of 10-12 mph.

 - The battery life of a hoverboard can vary depending on usage and terrain but typically lasts between 1-2 hours.

 - Hoverboards can be used indoors or outdoors, but should not be ridden on wet or slippery surfaces.

-In conclusion, riding a hoverboard can be a fun and convenient way to get around, but it’s important to do so safely.
+riding a hoverboard can be a fun and convenient way to get around, but it’s important to do so safely.
 Choosing the right hoverboard, wearing protective gear, starting on a flat surface, standing correctly, using gentle movements to control speed and direction, looking ahead, and practicing regularly are all key factors in riding a hoverboard without falling off.
 By following these tips, you can enjoy the benefits of hoverboarding without putting yourself at risk of injury.